 - Family history community projects and organisations offer practical help in researching your family history.
 Some are Aboriginal and Torres Strait Islander focused.
 They may have library collections, computers, online resources and provide training courses and workshops.

 Before approaching organisations put together any information you already have about your family.
 Names, dates and places are good starting points for them to help you with your research.

-See Family history sources for more information about the kind of information you will find.
+See our family history sources for more information about the kind of information you will find.

 Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 The AIATSIS Family History Unit can help people researching their Indigenous family history.
 The AIATSIS Finding Your Family website is an online resource with a focus on helping people to learn how to do Indigenous family history research.
 AIATSIS offers an Australia-wide service.
 The Aboriginal and Torres Strait Islander Biographical Index enables you to do an online name search of some of the material in the collection.
 AIATSIS cannot compile family trees or help you to confirm Aboriginality, but they can offer you advice on how to begin this work yourself.

 51 Lawson Crescent, Acton ACT 2601

 Ph: 02 6246 1111